The Hundred and One Dalmatians: Plot

-Pongo and Missis are a pair of Dalmatians who live with the newly married Mr. and Mrs. Dearly and their two nannies, Nanny Cook and Nanny Butler.
+Dalmatians Pongo and Missis live with the newly married Mr. and Mrs. Dearly and their two nannies, Nanny Cook and Nanny Butler.
 Mr. Dearly is a "financial wizard" who has been granted lifelong tax exemption and lent a house on the Outer Circle in Regent's Park in return for wiping out the government debt.
-The dogs consider the humans their pets, but allow the humans to think that they are the owners.
+The dogs consider the humans their pets but allow them to think that they are the owners.

-One day, while walking Pongo and Missis, Mr. and Mrs. Dearly have a chance meeting with an old schoolmate of Mrs. Dearly: Cruella de Vil, a very wealthy woman so fixated on fur clothing that she married a furrier and forces him to keep his fur collection in their home so she can wear the pieces whenever she likes.
+One day, while walking Pongo and Missis, Mr. and Mrs. Dearly have a chance meeting with an old schoolmate of Mrs. Dearly, Cruella de Vil, a wealthy woman so fixated on fur clothing that she married a furrier and forces him to keep his collection in their home so she can wear the pieces whenever she likes.
 She admires the two dogs and expresses a desire to have a Dalmatian-skin coat.
 Later, Missis gives birth to a litter of 15 puppies.
 Concerned that Missis will not be able to feed them all, the humans join in to help.
-As Mrs. Dearly looks for a canine wet nurse, she finds an exhausted liver-spotted Dalmatian in the middle of the road in the pouring rain.
-She has the dog treated by a vet, learns that she has recently given birth, and names her Perdita (meaning "lost").
+As Mrs. Dearly looks for a canine wet nurse, she finds an exhausted liver-spotted Dalmatian in the middle of the road in the rain.
+She has the dog, who has recently given birth, treated by a vet and names her Perdita (meaning "lost").
 Perdita helps to nurse the pups and becomes a member of the family.
 She tells Pongo about her lost love Prince and the resulting litter of puppies, which were sold by her neglectful owner.
 She had run away looking for those puppies.

 Cruella happened to be in the house when the puppies started to arrive, and had expressed a desire to buy them, which was rebuffed.
 After she pays a second visit to the house and is told again that the Dearlys have no intention of putting the puppies up for sale, she hires thieves to steal them for her.
-The humans fail to trace the pups, but through the "Twilight Barking", a forum of communication in which dogs can relay messages to each other across the country, Pongo and Missis track them down to "Hell Hall", the ancestral home of the de Vil family in Suffolk.
-Pongo and Missis try to tell their owners the word "Suffolk", but they cannot make the "S" sound.
-The dogs decide to find the puppies themselves, leaving Perdita to look after the Dearlys.
-After an eventful journey across the English countryside, with food and accommodation along the way arranged by dogs through the Barking Network, they meet the Colonel, an Old English Sheepdog.
-He shows them Hell Hall and tells them its history.
-They get inside the mansion, and discover that there are 97 puppies in Hell Hall, including Pongo and Missis' own 15.
+The humans fail to trace the pups, but through the "Twilight Barking", a forum of communication in which dogs can relay messages to each other across the country, Pongo and Missis track them down to "Hell Hall", the ancestral home of the de Vil family in Suffolk, and decide to rescue the puppies.
+After a journey across the English countryside, with food and accommodation along the way arranged by dogs through the Barking Network, they meet the Colonel, an Old English Sheepdog.
+They get inside the mansion and discover that there are 97 puppies there, including Pongo and Missis's own 15.